ferourives/WordPress-Workflow-With-Gulp-and-Browsersync/README.md

 * Open the terminal on your wp theme directory `$ cd .../wp-content/theme/your-theme`
 * `$ npm init` to creat a packaje.json file

-### Install gulp, gulp sass, gulp-watch, gulp-minify and browsersync
+### Install gulp extentions and browsersync

-* `$ npm install gulp gulp-watch gulp-sass browser-sync gulp-minify --save-dev`
+* `$ npm install gulp gulp-watch gulp-sass gulp-concat gulp-uglify browser-sync --save-dev`

 Note that you have inside your theme folder a node_modules folder